Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Methods

-Here $a_j, \ b_j$ are the parameters of the Kumaraswamy distribution. $m_c$ is the train set's completeness magnitude. $m_c$ together with $\sigma$ define the support of $p(m)$ to $[m_c, m_c+\sigma]$. $A_j$ is a normalization prefactor, with $j$ the summation index defining the PDF mixture.
+Here $a_j, \ b_j$ are the parameters of the Kumaraswamy distribution.
+Several realizations of a single Kumaraswamy distribution with varying $a,b$ parameters are presented in Supplementary Fig.~\ref{fig:kumaraswamy_example}. $m_c$ is the training set's completeness magnitude. $m_c$ together with $\sigma$ define the support of $p(m)$ to $[m_c, m_c+\sigma]$.
+The specific parameters chosen are detailed in Supplementary Table \ref{tab:pdf_support_parameters}. $A_j$ is a normalization prefactor, with $j$ the summation index defining the PDF mixture.